seflue/org-super-agenda.nvim/README.md

 A Neovim plugin inspired by [org-super-agenda](https://github.com/alphapapa/org-super-agenda) for Emacs.
 This plugin allows you to organize your org-mode agenda items into custom groups based on various criteria.

+> **Note**
+> This project is undergoing rapid iterations, and features will be added over time.
+Stay tuned!

 ## ✨ Features

 - One command: `:OrgSuperAgenda`, no buffers polluted